Articles in this section

 PORT STATE SERVICE

-80/tcp open http - Local Firewall is enabled on Juggernaut and/or Imunify360 extensions side.
+• Local Firewall is enabled on one or more third party extensions side.

 Cause

-The connection is blocked on the firewall side, for example Imunify360 or Juggernaut Firewall.
+The connection is blocked on the local firewall side by one or more third party extension.

 Resolution